-Agari is the market share leader in phishing defense solutions for the enterprise.
+Agari is the Trusted Email Identity Company™, protecting brands and people from devastating phishing and socially-engineered attacks.
 Over several months, ClearScale partnered with Agari on three diverse projects — all requiring extensive AWS expertise in several areas ranging from staff augmentation to database migration.

 The collaboration enabled Agari to maintain its aggressive pace of product and service releases and updates — which is critical for maintaining its position as the email security category leader.

 "I really appreciated how responsive ClearScale was as the project hit unexpected issues and how they effectively solved them.
 ClearScale was always easy to communicate with and our project manager kept us in the loop.
 “No surprises” is a great thing to get from any partner."

 For ElasticSearch, the services entailed application architecture and development services and included the review and analyses of Agari’s data pipelines, caching strategy, and more.
 For AWS ElastiCache, ClearScale reviewed and analyzed slow logs, searching options and queries, Agari’s data rotation strategy, and other components.